-Solution 7: Waiting for Long Recordings to get Accessible
+Wait for Long Recordings to get Accessible

 Longer recordings, however, tend to cause several different problems.
-Either they don’t play at all or some of part of them plays while some just straight out refuse.
-To circumvent this issue, you can wait the issue out.
+Either they don’t play at all or some part of them plays while some just straight out refuse.
+To circumvent this issue, you can wait for the issue out.
 Normally, after a day or two, the videos were able to play without any issues at all.

-Solution 8: Using an Alternative when a Specific Channel is not Working
+Use an Alternative when a Specific Channel is not Working

 When researching and gathering user responses, we came across a situation where specific channels were not able to stream on YouTube TV.
 This was a very common issue and occurred to major channels such as ESPN.
 This issue was officially acknowledged by YouTube TV itself through official channels.